-The Photography concentration is professionally geared to prepare the next generation of photographic image makers with broad knowledge and experience of photographic techniques and concepts.
-The concentration will prepare students for careers in photo journalism, fine art photography, and commercial photography, or for further study in graduate school.
-Our concentration is notable for its highly individualized instruction made possible by small class sizes and dedicated faculty.
-Students enjoy working in our state-of-the-art photo facilities located in Reisman Hall.
-In addition to studio courses such as Studio Photography, Alternative Processes, On Assignment, and Large Format Photography, students take Contemporary Development in the Arts, Professional Practices, and complete a Photography Internship.
+The Photography concentration of the Studio Art program leads to a Bachelor of Fine Arts and is professionally geared to prepare the next generation of photographic image-makers with broad knowledge and experience of photographic techniques and concepts.
+The concentration will prepare students for careers in photojournalism, fine art photography, and commercial photography, or for further study in graduate school.

 Our curriculum encourages students to integrate their photography interests with interdisciplinary liberal arts studies, as well as various minors that may complement their interests and provide additional career opportunities.
 Our goal, which is unique among colleges and universities, is for students to develop comprehensive/interdisciplinary knowledge of the arts while also gaining the ability to market their skills in today’s competitive global economy.